bitrix24/b24restdocs/api-reference/crm/data-types.md

 Basic data types are listed in a separate [article](../data-types.md).

-In this article, we will discuss the data types and object structures specific to CRM.
+In this article, we will discuss the data types and object structure specific to CRM.

 ## Data Types